spktrm/meloetta/README.md

 # Quickstart

+Make sure you have a localhost Pokemon Showdown Server running

-See the code in [test.py](https://github.com/spktrm/meloetta/blob/main/test.py)
+Then, see the code in [test.py](https://github.com/spktrm/meloetta/blob/main/test.py)

 # Manual Sync